 Initiatives Targeting the Three Major Infectious Diseases

 Known as the three major infectious diseases, HIV/AIDS, tuberculosis and malaria claim about 3 million lives each year.
 Of the many infectious diseases that exist, these three have long existed on a global scale.
-In recent years, the spread of therapeutic drugs and vaccines has helped to stem the scale of infection, but economic, social and cultural factors also come into play, and the medical services required for treatment have not yet reached many poor and socially disadvantaged people.
+In recent years, the spread of therapeutic drugs and vaccines has helped to stem the scale of infection, but economic, social and cultural factors also come into play, and the medical services required for prevention and treatment have not yet reached many poor and socially disadvantaged people.
 Impaired health can also affect economic growth, as it lowers labor capabilities, reduces labor productivity and leads to rising healthcare costs.*

-By leveraging the detection technologies it has accumulated in the area of clinical testing, Sysmex Corporation is moving forward with the development of products that assist in diagnosing disease.
+By leveraging the detection technologies it has accumulated in the area of clinical testing, Sysmex is moving forward with the development of products that assist in diagnosing disease.
 We are also collaborating with government and academia on initiatives to address the three major infectious diseases.

 * Source: “Knowing the Three Major Infectious Diseases”, Friends of the Global Fund, Japan

-Initiatives to Eradicating Malaria
+Initiatives to Eliminating Malaria

 Participating in the Global Health Innovative Technology Fund (GHIT Fund)